opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/SMALogEvent.md

 To modify the command file:

-1. Log on to the **SAM application server** as a *Windows user* with access to the OpCon/xps installation directories.
+1. Log on to the **SAM application server** as a *Windows user* with access to the OpCon installation directories.
 2. Right-click on **Start** and select **Explore**.
 3. Browse to and select the **\<Target Directory\>\\OpConxps\\SAM\\** directory in Explorer's **Folders** frame.